 - Do not physically confront the person or block access to an exit. - Do not allow anyone to follow you into access controlled areas. - Call 911 and provide as much information about the person and direction of travel as you can.

 Bomb Threat or Suspicious Item

 - Evacuate the area immediately.

-- Notify others around you.
+- · Notify others around you.

 - Call 911 and provide as much information as possible.

+- · Do not touch or disturb any objects.